pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - First make sure that Elementor Page Builder is installed, As this plugin works only with it.
 - Download the plugin then Upload it to the plugin folder: /wp-content/plugins/ or install it through the WordPress plugins screen directly.
 - Activate the plugin through the ‘Plugins’ screen in WordPress.
-- You can find Premium Addons Elements under the category “Premium Addons” on your Elementor element/widget list.
+- You can find Premium Addons Elements under the category “Premium Addons” on the editor panel.

 == Frequently Asked Questions ==
 = Is this a standalone Plugin? =

-No. You cannot use Premium Addons without Elementor as it\'s an addons plugin for Elementor.
+No. You cannot use Premium Addons without Elementor.

 = Does it work with any WordPress theme? =